The Enchantments: Conservation

 The number of visitors to the Enchantments has exponentially increased largely due to the fast growing population in the western region of Washington state.
 By the late 1970s, up to 300 people would be found camping in the basin on summer weekends.
-The consequences of increased foot traffic compelled the Forest Service to install toilets in 1966, restrict horses in 1972, and ban dogs in 1982.
+The Forest Service installed toilets in 1966, restricted horses in 1972, and banned dogs in 1982.
 By 2019, 100,000 people would visit The Enchantments annually.
 In 1987, a permit system was implemented to prevent further destruction of the region, restricting access to only 60 campers into the region at any given time.
+After the ban on dogs, the population of mountain goats and ptarmigan recovered.

-Both the rocky alpine and subalpine meadows of The Enchantments sustain highly sensitive ecosystems that battle the natural elements for nutrition and survival.
-Concerns to preserve and protect the vegetation and habitats of the area have grown rapidly, especially in the 2000s.
-With over 100,000 people visiting annually as of 2019, the heavy foot traffic has violated the terms of the 1964 Wilderness Act which protects U.S. Wilderness areas, "where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain".
+Both the rocky alpine and subalpine meadows of The Enchantments sustain highly sensitive ecosystems.
 At such high elevation, vegetation are particularly vulnerable to foot traffic due to their short growing season, sparsity and low resilience to changes in their environment.
-Unsuccessful maintenance of The Enchantments area has also failed to address impacts such as, "degradation and loss of meadow, riparian damage, tree damage, presence of dog and human waste, widening and braiding of trails and compaction of sites and soils."
-To address the issue, in 2016 the ALPS proposed a permit-system that would regulate the number of visitors allowed to stay overnight in the region in order to prevent further landscape destruction.
-In October 2018, after much data collection, the OWNF approved the permit system effective in 2019.
+In 2016 the ALPS proposed a permit-system that would regulate the number of visitors allowed to stay overnight in the region in order to prevent further landscape destruction.
+In October 2018, the OWNF approved the permit system effective in 2019.